 How should I take Nexium?

 Take Nexium exactly as directed on the label, or as prescribed by your doctor.
-Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take each dose with a full glass (8 ounces) of water.

 Nexium should be taken at least one hour before a meal.

 Do not crush or chew a delayed-release capsule.
 However to make swallowing easier, you may open the Nexium capsule and sprinkle the medicine into a spoonful of pudding or applesauce.
 Swallow right away without chewing.
 Do not save the mixture for later use.

 Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.